Kjamieson1/Nanate_Gumi/README.md

 ### How to Play
 - Choose one of three samurai to experience their backstory (1-3)
-- Make combat decisions during battles (Attack/Defend)
+- Make combat decisions during battles (Attack/Defend/Triva(to get health))
 - After all backstories complete, the three samurai fight the shared boss together
 - Watch the threads run in parallel as they attack simultaneously